xmos/lib_audio_dsp/doc/03_dsp_components/modules/fir.rst

 =====================

-The block time domain FIR implements the filter as a convolution in the time domain, but with a block size optimized for execution on the vector-unit of XCORE.AI.
+The block time domain FIR implements the filter as a convolution in the time domain, but with a block size optimized for execution on the vector-unit of xcore.ai.
 The advantage with this one is over twice the efficiency of the lib_xcore_math.
 This block will generate C code for the block time domain FIR filter.
 More information on implementation can be found in